MotoGP 09/10: Championship mode

 Players can race in 125cc, 250cc/Moto2 and MotoGP championships from the 2009 and 2010 seasons as it unfolds.
 The realistic AI will emulate true racing pack with different riding styles and pace making this a challenging mode for all GP fans.
+Only 125cc class is available in the beginning and Championship more is required to be completed along with unlocking requirements in order to access all contents available in base game.

 Arcade

 Players must show off their skill to stay in the race as they compete to finish a whole season in 125, 250/Moto2 or MotoGP class before running out of time.
 Each lap, clean section, overtake and top speed reached will reward players with more time but crashing off the track or getting overtaken will cause time to be deducted from the player's total and the chances of living the MotoGP dream will be over.

 Online

 Compete against other riders across the globe, in online multiplayer mode.
 There can be up to 20 bikes in a race.

 Soundtrack

-The game has a soundtrack featuring contemporary break-beat, dub-step and drum-and-bass producers, and also rock artists (provided by Platinum Sound Publishing):
+The game has a soundtrack featuring contemporary breakbeat, dubstep and drum and bass producers, and also rock artists (provided by Platinum Sound Publishing):